nus-cs2113-AY2324S2/ip/docs/README.md

 ## Usage
 1. In order for the program to work, you need to have Java 11 installed on your computer.
 2. Download the latest release of MimiChat from https://github.com/JustinSoh/ip/releases
-3. Run the program using the command `java -jar MimiChat.jar` in the terminal.
-4. Make sure that there is a /data folder in the root of the program directory.
+3. Make sure that you have the folder `/data/` and file `/data/mimi.logs` created in the root directory.
 This is where the data will be stored.
+4. Run the program using the command `java -jar MimiChat.jar` in the terminal.
 5. You can now start using the program.